What is LEGO Dimensions?

 How do you play LEGO Dimensions?

 Sticking true to the tried and tested formula, LEGO Dimensions is a game that'll be instantly familiar to anyone who's played a LEGO game before.
 With full support for drop-in, drop-out co-op, it's a game of baddie bashing, simple puzzle solving, and plenty of LEGO smashing.
 With an appealing divide between sections that require brain and brawn, when you're not beating up the enemies that come your way, you'll instead be solving fairly straightforward puzzles - although there is an extra dimension here too.
-While many puzzles revolve around flicking switches, or pushing blocks, others ask you to make use of character's special powers - like Batman's Batarang, or Gandaf's magic, in order to proceed.
-An entirely new category of puzzles see you using the Toy Pad to solve conundrums in game, whether you're plonking your character on a certain-coloured section of the Toy Pad to grant them a special power, or moving them off a flashing red section to break an enemy's lock.
+While many puzzles revolve around flicking switches, or pushing blocks, others ask you to make use of character's special powers - like Batman's Batarang, or Gandalf's magic, in order to proceed.
+An entirely new category of puzzles see you using the Toy Pad to solve conundrums in game, whether you're plonking your character on a certain-coloured section of the Toy Pad to grant them a special power, or moving them off a flashing red section to break an enemy's spell.

 With 14 levels to play your way through, and plenty of laugh out loud moments as characters from vastly different worlds meet, there's certainly plenty to get stuck into here - however, there's more to LEGO Dimensions than just the story levels.
 While the main story takes you through the traditional, story driven LEGO levels, the game also includes three Adventure Worlds in the Starter Pack.
 These Adventure Worlds are much more open, and are full of quests to complete, characters that need help, puzzles to solve, and all important gold bricks to collect, offering hours of extra gameplay.
 Every franchise has its own Adventure World to explore in LEGO Dimensions, but you'll need a character from that franchise in order to access it - see additional notes for more.